stamatak/ExaML/README.md

 [1] A. Stamatakis,  A.J.
 Aberer, C. Goll, S.A.
 Smith, S.A.
 Berger, F. Izquierdo-Carrasco:
     "RAxML-Light: A Tool for computing TeraByte Phylogenies", Bioinformatics 2012; doi: 10.1093/bioinformatics/bts309.

+Please refer to README_MIC.txt For details on running ExaML on Intel MIC (aka Xeon Phi).